Correctness and completeness of logic programs: Relations with declarative diagnosis

 \begin{example}[Incorrectness diagnosis] Consider a buggy insertion sort program \cite[Sect.\,3.2.3]{Shapiro.book}:

+(where {\tt >}, {\tt =<} are arithmetic built-ins of Prolog \cite{Apt-Prolog}).
 Procedure ${\it isort}$ should define the sorting relation for lists of integers.
 Procedure ${\it insert}$ should describe inserting an element into a sorted list, producing a sorted list as a result.
 The program computes an incorrect answer $A = {\it isort}( [2,1,3], [2,3,1] )$.
 (Formally, $S\notmodels A$, where $S$ is a specification known by the user; we do not formalize $S$ here.)
 Thus $A$ is a symptom of incorrectness.
 The diagnoser constructs a proof tree

 Starting from the root of the proof tree, the diagnosis algorithm asks the user whether the children of the current node are correct w.r.t.\ the user's specification.
 When all the answers are YES, the current node together with its children are an incorrect clause instance -- the error is found.
 An answer NO means that a new incorrect node is found, and it becomes the current node.